RSHK13/Stock_Prediction/README.md

 we have used yahoo finance dataset for training model.

-### the model training is shown in model.ipynb file.
+the model training is in model.ipynb file.